Diagnostic Exam Basics

 Ideally, you should brush your cat’s teeth every day or at least once or twice a week.
 It’s helpful to look at it as a time to bond with your cat rather than a dreaded activity.
 If you are having trouble brushing your cat’s teeth, ask your veterinarian for advice.

 Take a careful look at your cat’s mouth at least once a week.
 Pick a time when your cat is calm and gently lift the lips to examine the gums and teeth.
 You should look for signs of periodontal disease as well as other issues, like broken or loose teeth, discoloration, swelling, or lumps.
+You may find that your cat will be more cooperative during these exams if you have someone else hold the cat while you check their mouth.
+Rewarding your cat afterward with a special treat may also entice them to behave.

 Even if you are taking great care of your cat’s teeth at home, they still need a regular dental exam and tooth cleaning at the veterinarian’s office.
 Your veterinarian can closely examine your cat’s teeth and gums, including the areas under the gumline, and safely remove plaque buildup that you can’t brush away at home.

 Cats can’t understand the need to sit still during a dental procedure, which is why the American Veterinary Dental College recommends anesthesia for dental cleanings.
 Anesthesia does carry risks, but the positives are generally greater than the negatives.
-It reduces stress and pain for your cat, and allows the veterinarian to safely clean below the gumline and thoroughly examine each tooth in your cat’s mouth.
+It reduces stress and pain for your cat and allows the veterinarian to safely clean below the gumline and thoroughly examine each tooth in your cat’s mouth.
 In addition, dental X-rays are often needed to evaluate the roots of the teeth.